India court deals blow to Amazon, Walmart's Flipkart in antitrust case

-An Indian court dismissed pleas on Friday by Amazon.com Inc (AMZN.O) and Walmart's (WMT.N) Flipkart to quash an antitrust investigation into the business practices of the U.S. firms, dealing them a blow in their key growth market.
+NEW DELHI (Reuters) - An Indian court dismissed pleas on Friday by Amazon.com Inc and Walmart’s Flipkart to quash an antitrust investigation into the business practices of the U.S. firms, dealing them a blow in their key growth market.

 The Competition Commission of India (CCI) announced its investigation in January 2020 after a trader group’s complaint accused the firms of promoting some “preferred sellers” and hurting business for smaller sellers.